japila-books/spark-sql-internals/docs/hive/HiveUtils.md

 ====
 `builtinHiveVersion` is used when:

-* link:configuration-properties.adoc#spark.sql.hive.metastore.version[spark.sql.hive.metastore.version] configuration property is used
+* configuration-properties.md#spark.sql.hive.metastore.version[spark.sql.hive.metastore.version] configuration property is used

 * `HiveUtils` utility is used to <<newClientForExecution, newClientForExecution>> and <<newClientForMetadata, newClientForMetadata>>

-* link:spark-sql-thrift-server.adoc[Spark Thrift Server] is used
+* spark-sql-thrift-server.md[Spark Thrift Server] is used
 ====

 === [[newClientForMetadata]] Creating HiveClientImpl -- `newClientForMetadata` Method